 - Direct Labour cost.

-- Manufacturing Overhead cost.
+- Manufacturing Overhead Cost.

-Company management needs to know the total costs so it can price goods high enough to cover these costs and still make a normal profit.
-Inventoriable product costs, which are sometimes just called product costs, are only the costs incurred during the production stage of the value chain.
-Inventoriable product costs are required to be used for the cost of the assets, that is inventory, rather than total product costs.
+Company management needs to know the total costs to price goods high enough to cover these costs and still make a normal profit.
+Inventoriable product costs, sometimes just product costs, are only incurred during the value chain’s production stage.
+Inventoriable product costs are required for the cost of the assets, that is inventory, rather than total product costs.